datacamp-content-public/courses-m23-summer-prep-programming/chapter1.md

 ---
 title: 'Python Basics Exercises '
+description: >-
-description: 'After completing the ​Python Basics Assignment - please do the following exercises to check your understanding.'
+  After completing the ​Python Basics Assignment - please do the following exercises to check your understanding.
 free_preview: true
 ---